NCC Class WT: History

 In December 1962, locomotive No. 50 received a boiler from one of the ex-NCC 2-6-0 tender locomotives, the boiler and firebox being overhauled and repaired at Derby.

 In early 1966 and towards the end of their careers, the Class WT locomotives were involved in working notable traffic.
 This was on spoil trains that transported fill for motorway construction from the Blue Circle cement works at Magheramorne to Greencastle near Belfast.
 Three trains of twenty hopper wagons each were made up, with a Class WT locomotive at each end.
 Each train when filled carried 600 LT of rock and in all, some 7,600 trains had carried 4,250,000 LT of material by the time the contract ended in May 1970.

 The last of the Class WT locomotives were officially withdrawn in 1971, the last time one was in traffic being 22 October 1970.
 This made them the last steam locomotives in mainline operation in the British Isles; Córas Iompair Éireann steam in the Republic of Ireland having ended in 1962 and British Railways steam in Great Britain having finished in 1968.

 Preservation

 One of these locomotives, No. 4, has been preserved by the Railway Preservation Society of Ireland (RPSI) following its withdrawal.
 The RPSI operates it on special mainline trains.
-It is currently operational after an overhaul was completed in June 2015.
+It is not currently operational and is being overhauled.

 No. 4 was one of seven that were converted to have an extended coal bunker in the mid-1960s to extend the range before needing refilling with coal.
-No. 4 went out of traffic in 2020 for remedial work.
-It is currently out of traffic and has is being dismantled prior to overhaul in Dultuth workshops.
+No. 4 went out of traffic in 2020 for remedial work, and has been dismantled for overhaul.